airbnb/Showkase/README.md

 ```
 Name and group are optional.
 Look at the [properties section](#showkasecomposable-currently-supports-the-following-properties)
 to understand the behavior when you don't pass any properties.

-If you are using the `@Preview` annotation with your `@Composable` function already then you
-don't need to use this annotation.
-Showkase has first class support for `@Preview`.

 **Note:** Make sure that you add this annotation to only those functions that don't accept any
 parameters.
 This is similar to how `@Preview` works in Compose as well. `@Preview` recently added